gibbsly/custom-shields/README.md

 # Custom Shields
 This is a system that adds custom shields to Minecraft with configurable attributes.

+For ease of use, there is a [generator](https://www.crowdford.com/tools/shield) that you can use to make shields for this system.

 ## In this repo

 ### Datapacks